thunlp/DeltaPapers/README.md

-## Why Delta Tuning?
+## Why Parameter Efficient?

-Pre-trained models become increasingly larger because of (1) better performance on existing NLP and CV tasks; (2) great potential on never-defined complex tasks.
-And delta tuning (parameter-efficient methods) is a promising way to effectively and efficiently stimulate large-scale pre-trained models while dramatically reducing the computational and storage costs.
+Increasingly larger pre-trained models bring both the blessing of effectiveness on existing and unknown tasks and the curse of prohibitive adaptation cost.
+To this end, parameter-efficient methods (delta tuning) demonstrate a promising way to stimulate colossal models with only a small portion of tunable parameters, thereby dramatically reducing the computational and storage costs of model adaptation.
+In addition to the obvious practical value, delta tuning seems to imply that the particular adaptation of pre-trained models may be a very simple process, which may usher in intriguing theoretical issues that are worth exploring.

 ## Keywords Convention